Ankush1992/Ankush1992.github.io/b_about.md

 This space on the web shall be devoted to all things programming .One will be talking about anything that interests The One , from everyday web development to One's experimentations with other languages and frameworks.

+The One also happens to have a B.Sc Degree in Mathematics from The University of Delhi.
+The One likes to think of  oneself as a Mathematician in another life.

-The One also likes to [read](https://www.goodreads.com/ankushsharma)
+ The One also likes to [read.](https://www.goodreads.com/ankushsharma)